Skip to main content

 We are looking for faith-based organizations to join DJJ in helping heal youth and communities in South Carolina.
 To do so, we formed the DJJ “Youth Faith Alliance” – a network of churches and organizations partnering with DJJ to provide Safe Harbor, prayer, donations and other services to youth, families and our Agency.
 Our young people need safe places to go where they can be encouraged, protected and cared for amidst the storms of life.
 The weeks and months directly following release from our facilities are critical to the long-term success of our youth.

 From recovery/addiction services, tutoring and family counseling, to job training and recreation activities, we hope to leverage our collective resources to protect troubled youth from recidivating and ultimately empower them for the future.
-If you’re interested in learning more about joining DJJ’s Youth Faith Alliance and serving South Carolina’s youth, contact DJJ Chaplaincy Manager Lovely Poitier at (803)896-0186 or lovelynpoitier@djj.sc.gov
+If you’re interested in learning more about joining DJJ’s Youth Faith Alliance and serving South Carolina’s youth, contact Dr. Jermaine Gordon at: jermainedgordon@djj.sc.gov.

 Join Team DJJ.